rome/tools/packages/@romejs/compiler/lint/rules/js/noEmptyCharacterClass.test.md

  unknown:1:15 lint/js/noEmptyCharacterClass ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Empty character classes in regular expressions are not allowed
+  ✖ Do not use empty character classes in regular expressions.

     let foo = /^abc[]/;foo;
                    ^

+  ℹ Empty character classes are usually typos.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━